📝days 306-403: the frantic desert adventure (jordan, iraq, kurdistan, tĂŒrkiye & georgia)

 endless yellow hills dotted with stones

 I tried to see if this was the set-up for a bribe, asking the magical question that tends to unlock the door of possibilities: “is there any other way to solve this issue?”
 But no, there really wasn’t.
-He turned the opening move towards a bribe down.
 The only way to cross was by taxi, and the taxi fee would be at least $50USD, for a section that was 1km in length.
-The border guards wouldn’t help me, and they asked me to leave their airconditioned border guard hut.
-So, I did what any sensible traveler would do: ask the drivers that approached if I could cross the border with them.
+The border guards wouldn’t help me, and they ordered me to leave their airconditioned border guard hut.
+So, I did what any sensible traveler would do: ask the approaching drivers if they would take me across the border.

 What hurt me a little bit, was what happened next.
 When I approached a car, most of them with Jordanian drivers, one of two things would happen.
 Either the driver would look at me, and then pretend I didn’t exist, not opening the window, or opening the window but ignoring me.
 Either that, or they’d open the window, reluctantly hear me out (and listen to my Google Translated Arabic text), and either refuse me even though their car was completely empty, or ask for anywhere between $50 and $200 dollars.
 This was so profoundly strange.
 I suddenly felt “dirty”, “other”, and “weird”.
 To be ignored, to be made to feel invisible, is a very humiliating experience.